-10.11.
-STATUS OF INTRA-REGIONAL TRADE IN SOUTH ASIA
+10.11 STATUS OF INTRA-REGIONAL TRADE IN SOUTH ASIA

-Since the birth of the regional association, regional trade among its member countries has not shown significant positive change.
+Despite geographical proximity and the existence of bilateral and multilateral free trade agreements (FTAs), South Asia is one of the least economically integrated regions in the world.
+Owing to protectionist policies, high logistics cost, lack of political will and a broader trust deficit, intra-regional trade in South Asia remains well below its potential at 5% of the region's global trade.
+(Kathuria, 2018).
+In fact, since the birth of the regional association, regional trade among its member countries has not shown significant positive change.
 While growth in exports within SAARC declined by 3.33 percent between 2000 and 2008, growth in SAARC countries declined by 1.2 percent, the total trade between SAARC nations and the rest of the world increased by 9.47 percent over the last decade.
-The percentage of intraregional trade between SAARC members is just 5%, compared to 25% within ASEAN, 43% within NAFTA, and 66% within the EU SAPTA covered trade in only 15% of the importables between SAARC members.
-Under SAFTA, in the original sensitive list, about 53% of the total importables traded (by value ) were excluded from tariff liberalisation.
+The percentage of intraregional trade between SAARC members is just 5%, compared to 25% within ASEAN, 43% within NAFTA, and 66% within the EU.
+Only recently, a small improvement has been observed, as Intra-regional trade in the region (including Myanmar) has been reported to be 5.6% (2017, Source:Sinha and Sareen, 2020).

+SAPTA covered trade in only 15% of the importables between SAARC members.
+Under SAFTA, in the original sensitive list, about 53% of the total importables traded (by value) were excluded from tariff liberalisation.